charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### A JUSTIFICATION OF THE TWO MAIN OBJECT ROLES - THE TWO BASIC OBJECTS IN clprolf

 * They are not only roles, they are objects, basic objects in clprolf.
 But of course, they are compatible with OOP concepts, and are themselves OOP objects
 * The first reason of object roles, is that in clprolf, there are only two root objects.
-Each object is either a simulation of a real-world object, either a simulation of a computer worker.
+Each object is either a simulation of a real-world object, either a simulation of a computer as worker.
 In OOP, all is object, but in clprolf, all objects are simu_real_world_obj or simu_comp_as_worker.
 * In the clprolf programming language, there are only two kind of objects, without talking of the objects containing only datas.
 There are objects that can be considered as computers which would be workers, knowing of course that all that workers are also part of a sole computer.
 It's the simu_comp_as_worker classes.
 And there are objects which are simulations of real-world objects, containing simulation code which mimics reality.
 It's the simu_real_world_obj objects.
 In general, simu_real_world_obj are easier to write and handle because the code emulate the real-world behavior, and we have just to reproduce the real-world object.
 So this is the basic classes of clprolf programming language and framework.
 In view of existing applications, we can notice that all classes could be sort in a clprolf class, or otherwise contain these two kind of code.
 The principle is to have classes with coherence, and a single responsability, and to not mix pure computer code, and business or real-world emulation code.
 * The object role are especially justified by the fact that objects should represents something, by definition.
 Otherwise, this is not objects.
 Ai-based tool quotation: "The principle that in OOP, and by extension in clprolf, objects are more than just collections of data and functions; they are representations of real-world or conceptual entities".
 * Each kind of classes are based on the notion of algorithm, that's an important point in clprolf.
 Each role, simu_comp_as_worker, or simu_real_world_obj are both mimic real_world reality, even the simu_comp_as_worker which mimic a real-world worker(seeing the computer as a worker).
 Algorithms permit to easily emulate realities, intuitively.
 * The choice between either one kind or another is a matter of who is doing the responsability.
-If it's a computer job, then we consider that we need a computer worker class.
+If it's a computer job, then we consider that we need a computer as worker class.
 If it's a pure simulation class, as a "Horse" class emulating a real-world horse, there is no question about that.
 * The goal is mainly to keep the simulation of real_world objects pure, because the pure simulation code is often straightforward, and regarding real-world emulation.
 So we have to separate the code that is not pure simulation, that's all.
 And we have to ensure, with "nature", that the responsability remains pure and unique.
 * For the existing OOP classes, either the classes are inherently compliant, or otherwise we could imagine the best fit for clprolf, the main role, even if the class keeps multiple responsabilities.
 * We can notice that we could have multiple interpretations and multiple design choices, but the most important, in clprolf's philosophy, is not to have a single way of think, but to clearly indicate how we see the world!
 * It exists, in clprolf, pure data objects, "Information" and "Model_real_world_obj" classes.
 Theses classes are objects without methods.
 "Model_real_world_obj" are the same as "entities" in classical OOP.
 They are not a simulation, but for modeling.
 It is not simulation, in clprolf, because it has not behaviors.
-"Information" is for the cases where we need to have, for example, a set of variables for computer worker usage.
+"Information" is for the cases where we need to have, for example, a set of variables for computer as worker usage.
 It is pure data structures, and they are considered as "Information", to keep an algorithmic way of work.
 It should be rarely used, in fact.
 But "Model_real_world_obj" could be frequently used, for example for database entities.
 The choice between "Information" or "Model_real_world_obj" is always intuitive, and evident.
 We know when we need a "Client" object, for example for database usage (it's like an entity, or a dto!).
 * Although it is permitted, simu_comp_as_worker should not be destined for pure calculation classes.
 Because calculations are often part of pure business and real-world simulation code.
 It's evident that we always start, except in particular cases as system programming or some libraries, by writing simu_real_world classes.
 Then the simu_comp_as_worker are often used by the simulation classes.
 So the calculations are already done in the simulation classes.
 For example, calculations of a human-expert are part of the simulation code.
 A physics expert would have much simulation code with physics calculations.
 It's obviously simulation code.
 So generally, we always should put the calculation code in the simulation classes.
 * object roles permit to check that we keep coherence despite inheritance.